metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 Optional:

 - `enabled` (Boolean) Enabled defines if the operator should enable mTLS for cluster's public endpoints.
-- `extra_dns_names` (List of String) ExtraDNSNames is a list of additional DNS names associated with the TemporalCluster.These DNS names can be used for accessing the TemporalCluster from external services.The DNS names specified here will be added to the TLS certificate for secure communication.
+- `extra_dns_names` (List of String) ExtraDNSNames is a list of additional DNS names associated with the TemporalCluster.
+These DNS names can be used for accessing the TemporalCluster from external services.
+The DNS names specified here will be added to the TLS certificate for secure communication.

 <a id="nestedatt--spec--m_tls--internode"></a>